adamrudolf-becube/cpp-cheatsheet/README.md

 C++ doesn't care about files, file structure has no meaning to C++.
 (Unlike in Java for example.)
 A file is just a unit to feed the source code to the compiler.
 You tell the compiler what type of file it is, and how to treat it.
 It will treat the `.cpp`, `.c` and `.h` files as C++, C and header files (by default).

 Every C++ file will be treated as a translation unit an will be resolved as a object file.
 It is possible tough to include one `.cpp` file to another and compile them as one translation unit.

-##### Notes

-- If you have a declaration of a function, and even call it, the single file will compile into an object file without problem.
-Because it's the linker's job to follow the reference, and the compiled object files are not meant to be used standalone.
-It "believes" that the function will be defined somewhere.
-The linking will fail.
-- It is okay to declare and not define a function as long as you don't use it.
-Missing implementation is a problem for an actual function call.
-In this case both the compilation and linking will succeed.
-- Tough if you call the missing function in an unused function, it depends.
-If you have an unused function (dead code) that calls a function with the missing implementation, the compiler knows that other files might be using it, so it gives you an error.
-But if you mark it as `static`, making your dead code private to your file, the compiler will validate that noone is using that function call, so you are essentially calling the missing function in dead code, and you will get no errors.

----

-IN  PROGRESS FROM HERE

-## Questions

-### Question - include header dependencies from the cpp

-All trainings say includes are just copying text to this file from another.

-Let's say I create a header file, called MyTest.h.
-If I use a class (Foo) in it, without including of forward declaring anything, it doesn't compile.
-It makes sense.

-Now I create a corresponding cpp file, called MyTest.cpp, that includes MyTest.h.
-Then, if I include the above class (let's say "Foo.h") in the .cpp, the header starts to compile.
-The .cpp includes the .h, but the .h doesn't have any reference to the .cpp whatsoever.
-Header should be independent from the cpp.
-How do we know that that cpp file will be used for the header?

-Also, when I rename them (they have different names even apart from the file extension, like "MyTest.h" and "OtherFile.cpp"), suddenly the .h file stops compiling.
-It contradits the fact that these are all conventions, and even .h or .cpp doesn't have a specific meaning to the compiler.
-I assume, maybe it's some additional Visual Studio logic, but it still shouldn't affect what to include where.

-Apparently, if I have more than 1 files including the header file, it stops compiling again.
-This, again, makes sense.
-So the case is, if I have 1 single file including the header, AND that is named the same way as the header, then it's enough to include dependencies in the cpp.

-So how it is?